bolaSaleeb/amazon-selenium-automation/README.md

 ## 📌 Overview
 This project is a Selenium WebDriver automation script written in Java using Maven.
-It simulates a real user journey on Amazon Egypt (amazon.eg), including browsing products, applying filters, adding items to cart, verifying cart integrity, proceeding to checkout, and validating subtotal calculations.
+It simulates a real-world e-commerce user journey on Amazon Egypt (amazon.eg), including product browsing, filtering, cart validation, checkout flow, address creation, and subtotal verification.

+The goal of this project is to practice real-world automation testing scenarios using dynamic web elements and end-to-end workflows.

 ---